Secukinumab

 How to store secukinumab

-• Store secukinumab in the refrigerator, between 2 and 8°C. Do not freeze.
-If necessary secukinumab may be stored unrefrigerated for a single period of up to 4 days at room temperature, not above 30°C. Do not return to refrigerator once it has reached room temperature.
-Keep the pens or syringes in the original carton to protect them from light until the time of use.
+• Store secukinumab in the fridge, between 2 and 8°C. Do not freeze.
+If needed secukinumab may be stored out of the fridge once, for up to 4 days at room temperature, not above 30°C. Do not return to the fridge once it has reached room temperature.

 • Keep all medicines out of reach of children.